Bobingstern/Evolvable/README.md

 # Evolvable
 A C++ Neuroevolution library to easily add evolvable and augmenting neural networks.
-Inpired by the NEAT algorithm by Kenneth Stanley, the topology or the neural network will change over time unlike classic Neuroevoltuion with a static topology meaning that you dont have to specify the topology of the network manually.
+Inpired by the NEAT algorithm by Kenneth Stanley, the topology of the neural network will change over time unlike classic Neuroevoltuion with a static topology meaning that you dont have to specify the topology of the network manually.

 <h2>Usage</h2>